clareysean/Coffee-db/README.md

 module.exports = mongoose.model('UserFavourite', userFavouriteSchema);
 ```

+## Future improvements
+- Setup and configure S3 to handle image uploads for CoffeeDB entries

 ## Contributing

 Contributions are welcome.
 If you spot issues or have suggestions feel free to open an issue or create a pull request.